-Rooibos Leaf is a shrubby African legume that is a bedtime favorite among South African herbalists, consumers and even physicians.
-This sweet, caffeine free, relaxing herb supplies antioxidants and has also been traditionally used to support the immune system.
+Rooibos Leaf, a member of the legume family, is a shrubby African plant that is a bedtime favorite among South African herbalists, consumers and even physicians.
+This sweet, caffeine-free, relaxing herb supplies antioxidants and has also been traditionally used to support the immune system.

 Stevia is a genus of about 240 species of herbs and shrubs in the sunflower family native to subtropical and tropical South America and Central America.
 The leaf is used primarily as a sweetener in South America.
 Locals there use it as a substitute for sugar for those who can't use sugar.
 Various glycosides, including stevoside - which is about 100 to 200 times sweeter than sugar - provide the sweetness.
 It is widely used as a non-sugar sweetener in other areas of the world, particularly in Japan.

 Gotu Kola, known as brahmi, which means godlike in the Ayurvedic tradition, it is used as an aid to meditation.
 In Ayurveda it is thought to help to balances circulation to the blood vessels of the skin, mucous membranes, nerves and brain.